googleapis/google-cloud-java/README.md

 You'll need to obtain the `google-cloud-logging-logback` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-logging-logback` as a dependency in your code.

-## About Google Cloud Logging Logback Appender
+## About Cloud Logging Logback Appender

-[Google Cloud Logging Logback Appender][product-docs]
+[Cloud Logging Logback Appender][product-docs]

-See the [Google Cloud Logging Logback Appender client library docs][javadocs] to learn how to use this Google Cloud Logging Logback Appender Client Library.
+See the [Cloud Logging Logback Appender client library docs][javadocs] to learn how to use this Cloud Logging Logback Appender Client Library.

 ### Usage